pic pic

 5

-Notice that when a range is created, <steps> implicitly dictates the number of elements to be generated.
-Alternatively, you could specify the number of elements to be stored, letting <steps> be implicitly determined.
-This is achieved by the function range, whose syntax is range(<start>, <end>, <number of elements>). [note] Note that range represents a convenient syntax for <start> : 1 / <number of elements> : <end>.
+When a range is created, <steps> dictates the number of elements to be generated.
+Considering this, we can alternatively specify the number of elements to be stored through the syntax <start> : 1/<number of elements> : <end>.
+A more direct way is via the range function, whose syntax is range(<start>, <end>, <number of elements>).

-The following code snippet demonstrates the use of range, by generating five evenly spaced elements between 0 and 1.
+The following code snippet demonstrates the use of the range function, by generating five evenly spaced elements between 0 and 1.

 x = range(0, 1, 5)